 Dr. Paul Hofmann,

-president of the Hofmann Healthcare Group, Moraga, California, has worked in the health care field for over 40 years.
-For the past 20 years, he has devoted a majority of his time to assisting hospitals and health systems with accelerating their performance improvement efforts and writing, speaking and consulting on ethical issues in health care.
+president of the Hofmann Healthcare Group, Moraga, California, has worked in the health care field for over 45 years.
+For the past 25 years, he has devoted a majority of his time to assisting hospitals and health systems with accelerating their performance improvement efforts and writing, speaking, and consulting on ethical issues in health care.
 He also serves as an advisor to health care companies and as an expert witness.

-Dr. Hofmann is a Fellow of the American College of Healthcare Executives, a past member of its Leadership Advisory Committee, and for 19 years he coordinated the annual ethics conference for the College.
+Dr. Hofmann is a Life Fellow of the American College of Healthcare Executives, a past member of its Leadership Advisory Committee, and for 19 years he coordinated the annual two-day ethics seminar for the College.
 He is co-editor of Managing Ethically: An Executive's Guide, published in 2001 by Health Administration Press.
 A second edition, Managing Healthcare Ethically: An Executive's Guide, was published in 2010.
+A third edition, Managing Healthcare Ethically (consisting of three volumes) was published in 2021.
 He is also co-editor of Management Mistakes in Healthcare: Identification, Correction and Prevention, published in 2005 by Cambridge University Press.

-An author of over 175 publications, Dr. Hofmann has held faculty appointments at Harvard, UCLA, Stanford, Emory, and the University of California.
+An author or co-author of over 200 publications, many read in more than 50 countries according to Research Gate, Dr. Hofmann has held faculty appointments at Harvard, UCLA, Stanford, Emory, and the University of California.
 His Bachelor of Science, Master of Public Health (Hospital Administration), and Doctor of Public Health (Health Policy and Administration) degrees are from the University of California, Berkeley.